MonoGame/MonoGame/Documentation/riemer_2d_4_spritebatch_features.md

 9. The final argument can be used to specify the layer the image should be drawn on.
 This is useful for advanced games having multiple transparent images stacked on top of each other.
 More information and examples in Recipe 3-3.

-As sixth argument, we’re specifying the bottom-left corner of the image by specifying Vector2(0, carriageTexture.height).
+As sixth argument, we're specifying the bottom-left corner of the image by specifying Vector2(0, carriageTexture.height).
 This position is indicated by the red dot in the image below.
 XNA will make sure this pixel is positioned at the position stored in player.Position.

 ![Carriage origin](images/Riemer/2DSeries1/carriage_origin.jpg "Carriage origin")

 Now when you run this code you should see the bottom-left corners of the carriage are better positioned!

-Let’s move on and try to correctly scale the carriage.
+Let's move on and try to correctly scale the carriage.
 This is fairly easy, as we simply need to set the scaling factor as 7th argument of the SpriteBatch.Begin method.
 You can try to set for example 0.5f, which will cut the size in 2.
 However, since we will need this scaling factor later on thoughout our code, we will store it as another variable at the top of our code:

     float playerScaling;